-(1) "Abused or neglected child" means a child whose physical or mental health or welfare is harmed, or threatened with harm, when his or her parent or other person responsible for his or her welfare:

-(iii) Commits, or allows to be committed, against the child an act of sexual abuse; or

-(vii) Sexually exploits the child in that the person allows, permits, or encourages the child to engage in prostitution as defined by the provisions in § 11-34.1-1 et seq., entitled "Commercial Sexual Activity"....
+- (1) "Abused or neglected child" means a child whose physical or mental health or welfare is harmed, or threatened with harm, when his or her parent or other person responsible for his or her welfare: - (iii) Commits, or allows to be committed, against the child an act of sexual abuse; or - (vii) Sexually exploits the child in that the person allows, permits, or encourages the child to engage in prostitution as defined by the provisions in § 11-34.1-1 et seq., entitled "Commercial Sexual Activity" . . . .

-While R.I.
-Gen. Laws Ann. § 11-67.1-15(c) (Immunity of minor) provides that "[a] minor who under subsection (a) or (b) of this section9 is not subject to criminal liability or a delinquency proceeding in family court is presumed to be an abused and/or neglected child as defined in § 40-11-2," this presumption does not ensure that a child sex trafficking victim who is presumed to be abused will actually meet the requirements of R.I.
-Gen. Laws Ann. § 40-11-2 for purposes of accessing child welfare services and appears to operate primarily as a mandate to report commercially sexually exploited children to child welfare but does not require that child sex trafficking victims be able to access services through child welfare.
+Further, R.I.
+Gen. Laws Ann. § 11-67.1-15(c) (Immunity of minor) provides that "[a] minor who under subsection (a) or (b) of this section is not subject to criminal liability or a delinquency proceeding in family court is presumed to be an abused and/or neglected child as defined in § 40-11-2."